Assange's Lawsuit for Better Asylum Conditions Denied by Ecuadorian Judge

 Última hora!
 Papá Noel demamda al Ecuador #Assange pic.twitter.com/MuSN2Frcw5— Felistopheles MD. 🤘 (@Felo_777) October 29, 2018

-After the Ecuadorian judge dismissed Assange's suit, the Australian-born icon said that the embassy newest rules were a signal Ecuador wanted to kick him out of its embassy, TeleSur reports.
+After the Ecuadorian judge dismissed Assange's suit, the Australian-born publisher said that the embassy's newest rules were a signal Ecuador wanted to kick him out, TeleSur reports.
 Assange claimed further that Ecuadorian President Lenin Moreno had already made the decision to terminate support for Assange.

 All comments